sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/graphite/index.md

 ![Annotation with screenshots]({{site.baseurl}}/img/annotation-with-screenshot.png)
 {: .img-thumbnail-center}

+To make sure the annotations match the actual metric point in Grafana you should use <code>--graphite.annotationRetentionMinutes</code>.
+If you configured your *storage-schemas.conf* file to have a retention of 10 minutes (one new metric every 10 minutes) you should add <code>--graphite.annotationRetentionMinutes 10</code> to your configuration.

 ### Use Grafana annotations
 All default dashboards use Graphite annotations.
 But you can use Grafana built in annotations.
 That can be good if your organisation is already using them.
 Note that if you choose to do that, you need to update the dashboards to use Grafana annotations.